kakeetopius/seewire/README.md

 ## Overview

 **SeeWire** is a simple yet powerful **packet sniffer** written entirely in **C**.
-It captures and inspects raw network packets in real time, giving you a clear view of what’s happening on your network interface — just like `tcpdump`, but lighter and easier to understand for students and developers learning low-level networking.
+It captures and inspects raw network packets in real time, giving you a clear view of what’s happening on your network interface , just like `tcpdump`, but lighter and easier to understand.

 ---